Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 + **Beta, Development, Unstable**: Subsequent versions to **stable**, yet incomplete and under development, aiming to eventually become the new **stable**.
 + **Nightly**: Constantly up-to-date versions of the current development state.
 + **Legacy**: Any **stable** version that is not the most recent.
-+ **Alternative**: Alternative edition of an existing app, by the same vendor (developer editions, community editions, pro editions, …).
++ **Alternative**: Alternative edition of an existing app, by the same vendor (developer editions, community editions, pro editions, etc.).
 + **Regional, Localized**: Any version that isn’t the US English one, when that exists.
 + **Trial**: Date-limited version that stops working entirely after it expires, requiring payment to lift the limitation.
 + **Freemium**: Gratis version that works indefinitely but with limitations that can be removed by paying.